Eco-anxiety: an overwhelming fear of ecological disaster, or exactly what we need to be feeling if we are going to take action on climate change?

 How do people experience and express worries about the environment?

 Some people will feel eco-anxiety acutely and frighteningly.
-They will struggle to focus on other things in their life, unable to empty their mind of thoughts about the worsening state of the planet that are reinforced every time they read a newspaper or watch a bumblebee fly across the sudden snowfall that followed a heatwave last month.
+They will struggle to focus on other things in their life, unable to empty their mind of thoughts about the worsening state of the planet that are reinforced every time they read a newspaper, or witness our dramatically changeable weather.

-Other people might have a niggling feeling that ‘something’s not quite right’ but manage to shrug these worries away, or they are replaced by more immediately pressing concerns – Covid, economic pressures, worrying about how their children are doing with so much missed school.
+Other people might have a niggling feeling that ‘something’s not quite right’ but manage to shrug these worries away, or they are replaced by more immediately pressing concerns.

-Some people feel worried after watching a documentary, or listening to David Attenborough warn us that we have to act urgently, but then reassure themselves that if things were that bad then surely the government would deal with things in plenty of time.
-Other people might not feel this reassurance, but then could read about the increase in technological innovations and think to themselves ‘we are on the right track’.
+Some people feel worried after watching a David Attenborough documentary warning us that we have to act urgently, but then reassure themselves that if things were that bad then surely the government would deal with it in plenty of time.
+Or they might read about the increase in technological innovations and think to themselves ‘we are on the right track’.

-Others could say ‘oh yes, it’s worrying isn’t it’, and then in almost the same breath ‘oh I can’t wait for this Covid to get sorted because I’m desperate to fly off on holiday again’, as if they could not join up these conflicting thoughts in their own mind.
-Some people would dismiss the people who were worried and tell them they were being silly, call them snowflakes, or worse.
+Others could say ‘oh yes, it’s worrying isn’t it’, and then in the same breath discuss their next holiday abroad.
+And some would dismiss the people who were worried and tell them they were being silly, or worse.

 The interesting thing is that these are all different ways of dealing with the anxiety that we are all surely now feeling as we learn more about the ecological crisis unfolding in front of our eyes.
-We may be overwhelmed and unable to push the fears away, we may be able to dismiss them, or respond to reassurance, or defend against the fears with denial or disavowal, but these are all forms of eco‐anxiety.
-And we can find all the different expressions of it within the same family or friendship group.
+We may be overwhelmed and unable to push the fears away, we may be able to dismiss them, or respond to reassurance, or defend against the fears with denial, but these are all forms of eco‐anxiety.

 What are other common emotional responses to the climate crisis?